The Manson Massacre: Release

 The Manson Massacre was originally released under the title The Cult in 1972, and used advertising materials that downplayed its association with the Manson murders; a trade advertisement characterized the film as "so close to the Manson story... it's scary!"
 The film screened in March 1972 in Clovis, New Mexico, as a double bill with The Brazen Women of Balzac.

 It later was released as The Manson Massacre in the summer and fall of 1976, with screenings beginning in Boston on August 4, 1976.
-It was subsequently released September 3, 1976 at various theaters and drive-ins in the Delaware Valley.
+It was subsequently released September 3, 1976 at various theaters and drive-ins in the Philadelphia metropolitan area.
 At some drive-ins, the film was paired as a double bill with Tender Flesh, and as a triple bill with Twitch of the Death Nerve and Psychic Killer.
 The film opened in Los Angeles on October 22, 1976.

 The film received some criticism upon its 1976 release, and was banned from being shown Maryland along with Snuff due to its depiction of sex and violence.